-16 Introduction: Access to finance is often regarded to be the one of the most important 17 contributors to economic growth and development.
+Access to finance is often regarded to be the one of the most important contributors to economic growth and development.
 It enables a wide range of activities that fuel the nation's growth.
-In a quickly developing country like India, financing and access to it 18 19 both have significant implications not only on the economy but also on the environment.
-Directly or indirectly, each and every investment leaves its footprint on the environment, 20 making finance and environmental footprint, two very closely related concepts.
-The 21 understanding of this relationship in India began as early as India's independence when the 23 Fifth-Five year plan (1974-1979) was implemented.
+In a quickly developing country like India, financing and access to it both have significant implications not only on the economy but also on the environment.
+Directly or indirectly, each and every investment leaves its footprint on the environment, making finance and environmental footprint, two very closely related concepts.

+The understanding of this relationship in India began as early as India's independence when the Fifth-Five year plan (1974-1979) was implemented.
 The implementation of the plan has been pivotal to India's economic journey since.
-The plan emphasized on the importance of 24 building India's financial structure to be a foundation for self-dependent growth.
-The plan 25 26 also made finance to be a crucial roadmap to enhance industrial capacity, to stimulate development of rural regions and to support key sectors such as energy and agriculture.
-This 28 approach planted the seeds for India's long-term economic progression, highlighting the fact
+The plan emphasized on the importance of building India's financial structure to be a foundation for self-dependent growth.

+The plan also made finance to be a crucial roadmap to enhance industrial capacity, to stimulate development of rural regions and to support key sectors such as energy and agriculture.
+This approach planted the seeds for India's long-term economic progression, highlighting the fact that access to finance is not just a portal to economic growth, but also a factor that dictates the sustainability of said economic growth.
-31 The genre of activities that financing supports play a major part in determining the nature of the impact on the environment.
-When financial resources are allocated towards the traditional 33 development projects such as industrial expansion, construction, extraction of natural resources; they more often than not lead to environmental degradation due to the emissions, 34 35 resource exploitation, and many other adverse effects on the environment.
-Contrastingly, 36 when such resources are used to fund to environmentally responsible activities like renewable that access to finance is not just a portal to economic growth, but also a factor that dictates

-37 energy, sustainable agriculture, or green enterprises, it can result in a large positive 38 environmental and ecological impact.
+The genre of activities that financing supports play a major part in determining the nature of the impact on the environment.
+When financial resources are allocated towards the traditional development projects such as industrial expansion, construction, extraction of natural resources; they more often than not lead to environmental degradation due to the emissions, resource exploitation, and many other adverse effects on the environment.
+Contrastingly, when such resources are used to fund to environmentally responsible activities like renewable energy, sustainable agriculture, or green enterprises, it can result in a large positive environmental and ecological impact.

-39 This paper explores the impact that access to financing in India has on the environment.
-It 40 studies the role of banks and other financial institutions in ensuring the development of the country either by financing high-carbon sectors that have major adverse effects on the environment or by financing green and climate conscious initiatives to ensure development in a sustainable manner.
+This paper explores the impact that access to financing in India has on the environment.
+It studies the role of banks and other financial institutions in ensuring the development of the country either by financing high-carbon sectors that have major adverse effects on the environment or by financing green and climate conscious initiatives to ensure development in a sustainable manner.
 It also demonstrates how integrating environmental considerations into financing decisions can lead to real sustainable growth.